tracehound/tracehound/docs/rfc/0002-Argos.md

 ### RFC-0000 (Core)

-Sentinel is **downstream** of external detectors, not upstream of Tracehound:
+argos is **downstream** of external detectors, not upstream of Tracehound:

 ```
-tracehound-sentinel
+tracehound-argos
        │
        │ (BehavioralSignal)
        ▼